 3. Implementation and optimization of the sales process

 If business-to-business sales were a video game, sales ops would write the walkthrough guide.
 The sales ops unit owns the task of building, analyzing, and tuning the sales process to improve conversions, shortening sales cycles, and maximizing sales wins.
+This often includes building and maintaining a healthy sales pipeline.

 Consider a typical sales ops project.
 As administrators of the CRM and other sales tools, ops can look into ways of eliminating time-consuming tasks like manually entering information the CRM.
 With regular data enrichment, the CRM can integrate missing company data such as firmographic, technographic, and signal data, to the contacts in your database.